valillon/valillon.github.io/_posts/2013-04-18-generate-appstore-purchases.markdown

 ```

 Well, this was the core routine which will be called by every report request at the main java function.
-Before going further, let's define a few global variables and two helpful methods: `updateRollCalendar()` to update the calendar variables and `printDatePeriod()` to prompt the download progression.
+Before going further, let's define a few global variables and two helpful methods: `updateRollCalendar()` will update the calendar variables and `printDatePeriod()` will prompt the download progression.

 ```java
 public static String currentPath;    // path where our .class is executed (pwd)